 - Running hotels and all-inclusive resorts with a limited occupancy

 - And many more …

 If you are interested in the full protocol of Covid-19 guidelines in Punta Cana and beyond, you can download it here*.

-While these guidelines and Covid-19 restrictions might sound pretty general, I have visited an all-inclusive resort quite recently to check how these measures are implemented.
-While you can read my full review of Dreams Macao Beach Punta Cana here, the following measures were some which called my immediate attention in terms of the new Covid-19 hygiene protocol in Punta Cana:
+While these guidelines and Covid-19 restrictions might sound pretty general, I have visited a couple of all-inclusive resorts in the last weeks and months to check how these measures are implemented.
+While you can read my full reviews of Bahía Principe Luxury Esmeralda, Catalonia Royal Bavaro, Dreams Macao Beach Punta Cana, Finest Punta Cana, Grand Bavaro Princess, Grand Sirenis Resort Punta Cana, Hard Rock Hotel & Casino Punta Cana, Lopesan Costa Bavaro, Princess Family Club, RIU Palace Punta Cana, Secrets Royal Beach and Serenade Punta Cana here, the following measures were some which called my immediate attention in terms of the new Covid-19 hygiene protocol in Punta Cana:

 - Upon arrival, your body temperature gets screened, your luggage disinfected and you shall sanitize your hands.